Story time, friends.

 Have you ever wondered how I ended up dyeing yarn for a living?
 It's a fun story.

 I was busy working away as a music teacher, doing the work I thought I was meant to do forever when suddenly my friend asked me if I wanted to learn to dye yarn.
-I had a thriving studio and two young girls when the call came.
+I had been dabbling in dyeing yarn, but I also had a thriving music studio and two young girls when the call came.
 A career change was nowhere on my radar.
 Even though I had barely any free time, I knew in my bones that I wanted to learn.

 So I jumped.

 I had dabbled in moderately successful attempts at yarn dyeing over the course of my knitting and spinning journey, but it still felt overwhelming, and I couldn't wait to learn from a pro!
 Before I knew it I was hooked.
 Seriously hooked.
 It's not that I was amazing or even able to create exactly what I was picturing, but every single time I headed to the dye pots I had a vision.
 There was always a dialog running through my mind giving me inspiration and steering my process.
 Sometimes it was a piece of artwork, but more often I was driven by a memory or a feeling.
 My main goal, though, was yarn that felt inspired and still behaved the way I expected.